If you are looking for a simple dish, that both tastes and looks beautiful, this recipe for Shrimp and Asparagus Saffron Risotto will not disappoint!

 - 20 asparagus spears removed

-- 7 oz raw peeled shrimp seasoned with salt and pepper
+- 7 ounces raw peeled shrimp seasoned with salt and pepper

 - 2 tablespoons lemon juice